 The youngest of five children in a music-loving family, Glenn grew up in Souris, Manitoba, and spent a lot of time exploring the shifting dynamics of the Souris River.
 These early-life experiences influenced the trajectories of both his music and his career path.

 He began classical piano at age four, violin soon after, and played trumpet and French horn in school band.
 For many years, his family did a lot of driving so he could take music lessons through Brandon University, and he still loves diving into the classics – particularly Beethoven and Mozart.
 As a young adult, he played in rock and blues bands, trying his hand at drums, guitar and harmonica.
 He also started writing songs.

 After earning a master’s in zoology at the University of Manitoba, Glenn worked on global change research projects for the Royal Society of Canada in Ottawa.
 When his wife Joyce, also a biologist, landed a job in Regina, they moved back to the prairies, where they raised a family and Glenn completed a PhD on grassland songbirds.
 Currently, Glenn is curator of human ecology at the Royal Saskatchewan Museum and adjunct professor at the University of Regina.
-In 2016, as part of his curatorial research, he launched the Songs for Nature program, giving experienced and emerging songwriters a chance to pursue musical ideas while deepening their connections to nature.
+In 2016, as part of his museum work, he launched the Songs for Nature program, giving experienced and emerging songwriters a chance to pursue musical ideas while deepening their connections to nature.

 “My music is not meant to change the world,” he says.
 “I simply want to add something positive and memorable to my small part of it.
 Life can be stressful and full of worries, so let’s connect through a song and feel better for a while.”